obenno/StarScope/README.md

 ## Release Note

+### StarScope v1.1.4

+- Updated script for saturation calculation, and included UMI and gene hist data for `{preseqR}` prediction

+- Now a tsv summary file will be outputted in the report process

 ### StarScope v1.1.3

 - Added `--outBAMsortingBinsN 300` option to STARsolo process to solve the RAM issue when sorting a very large BAM file, refer to [STAR #870](https://github.com/alexdobin/STAR/issues/870)